cherylwtw/AdaptiveTrafficSignalControl/README.md

 gym_env
   - four_intersects_env.py<br />
-  definition of Gym environment, different reward defintion is implemented here
+  definition of Gym environment, different reward defintion is implemented here (please fix directory as you need)

   - register.py<br />
   register the new Gym environment.
-10 version of the environment is registered for 10 random sets of traffic  scenario
+10 version of the environment is registered for 10 random sets of traffic  scenario (please fix directory as you need)

   - import.py<br />
   import the new Gym environment